Image

 Last Updated: May 5, 2026

-Manslaughter defense lawyer in Dent County, MO.
-Being charged with manslaughter in Dent County, MO is not just another criminal case, it’s a life-altering situation.
-Your freedom, your future, and your reputation are all at stake.
-At Combs Waterkotte, our Dent County, MO manslaughter defense attorneys act quickly to protect your rights, challenge the evidence, and build a defense strategy designed to secure the best possible outcome.
+Dent County, MO manslaughter defense lawyer.
+A manslaughter charge in Dent County, MO isn’t something you can afford to take lightly, it can change your life in an instant.
+Your freedom, your future, and your name are all at risk.
+At Combs Waterkotte, our Dent County, MO manslaughter defense lawyers act fast to protect you, challenge the case against you, and build a defense designed to fight for the best outcome possible.

 You need a strong, experienced manslaughter defense attorney in Dent County, MO in your corner right away.
 Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
 With 80+ years of combined experience and over 10,000 cases successfully handled in Dent County and across Missouri, we know how to fight, and win, cases like yours.